 \subsection{Execution Graphs}

-We will be using execution graphs to both repreresnt a run, but also to describe our models in the classic axiomatic style \cite{shasha_snir_traces}.
+We will be using execution graphs to represent a run, as well as to describe our models in the classic axiomatic style \cite{shasha_snir_traces}.
 The nodes of an {\it execution graph} ({\it egraph} for short) are {\it events}.
-Fig. \ref{fig:ex_exec_graph} contains an example of an egraph.
+Figure \ref{fig:ex_exec_graph} shows an example of an egraph (specifically for the egraph that corresponds to the run we saw in Figure \ref{fig:rmachine_and_run}).

 An event corresponds to an action performed by a register machine when interacting with its environment.
 The egraph edges specify different relations on the events.
 In this paper, to define our consistency models, we will work with three binary relations (\cite{DBLP:journals/toplas/LahavB22}): (a) the {\it program-order relation} ($\porel$), depicted by solid edges, totally orders the events in each thread; (b) the {\it reads-from} relation ($\rfrel$), depicted by dashed edges, associates every read event with the write event it reads from; and (c) the {\it coherence-order} relation ($\corel$), depicted by dotted edges, partially orders the writes on each variable.
-Different consistency models are defined by forbidding different types of cycles in the egraph (as described in \cref{consistency:models:subsection} below).
+Different consistency models are defined by forbidding different types of cycles in the egraph (as described in Section \ref{consistency:models:subsection} below).
 We associate the runs of a register machine with egraphs.